whitjord/subnotes/README.md

 * Horizontal rules: There should be no need to separate sections of a note, one should usually just create a new note or topic.
 * Raw HTML: Could create unexpected results when used by different software and create and inconsistent results

-### Spaced Repetition

-JSON that stores history of flashcard reviews, next review date of flashcard, a means to determine priority if overdue for review, and name of algorithm used to determine next review date.
-More coming soon...

 ### Todo

-* Spaced Repetition section: schema, examples
-* Add section for conventions used in this doc
+* Check notepointer pattern
+* Add spaced repetition support to flashcards
+* Use more conventional conventions, checkout RFC 2119
 * Add more examples for flashcards, notes, and topics
-* Add possible HTML outputs for example flashcards, notes, topics, notebook
+* Add possible HTML outputs for example questions/flashcards, notes, and topics
-* Allow pointers (symbolic links) for *note* nodes inside **subnotes** (and maybe the same *topic* nodes and **subtopics** too).
-Use JSON pointers.
-* Create a complete JSON Schema (Still not sure if JSON Schema will do everything I need it to)
+* Create a complete JSON Schema
-* If notes and flashcards allow pictures, how should they be "embedded"?
-Archive file that contains JSON and images?
-* Alternate versions for flashcards.
-This is different than a list of flashcards.
-Spaced Repetition software would randomly pick a version when displaying a flashcard.
+* How are images going to be handled?

 ---